cee-elle/just-the-docs/docs/composing_requests.md

 **Preview** - Attempts to render content.
 Useful when you are trying to get an idea of how an HTML document appears in the browser.

-> Note: When the response is an image or other non-text type, these options won't be available.
+> <mark>Note:</mark> When the response is an image or other non-text type, these options won't be available.

 ![Preview Body](https://raw.githubusercontent.com/cee-elle/postman-documentation/gh-pages/docs/raw/Creating_Requests-9.png)